daviddavo/jgmd/CONTRIBUTING.md

 The sites, urls and additional notes are stored in `_data/sites.json`.
 If you want to add a site to the list you'll need the following information:

 - `name`: The name of the service.
-- `url`: The url of the account-deletion page.
-If no such page exists, the url should be a contact or help page explaining the process of account deletion.
+- `url`: The url of the account data request page.
+If no such page exists, the url should be a contact or help page explaining the process for requesting account data.
-- `url_CODE`: *(optional)* Use the language `CODE` as suffix of the url field to provide language-specific deletion codes, shown on the respective language page.
+- `url_CODE`: _(optional)_ Use the language `CODE` as suffix of the url field to provide language-specific data request codes, shown on the respective language page.
-- `difficulty`: This is an indicator used on the site to determine the difficulty of account deletion.
+- `difficulty`: This is an indicator used on the site to determine the difficulty of requesting account data.
 Use one of:
-    - `easy`: Sites with a simple process such as a 'delete account' button
+  - `easy`: Sites with a simple process such as a 'download account' button
-    - `medium`: Sites that do allow account deletion but require you to perform additional steps
+  - `medium`: Sites that do allow account data requests but require you to perform additional steps
-    - `hard`: Sites that require you to contact customer services or those that don't allow automatic or easy account deletion
+  - `hard`: Sites that require you to contact customer services or those that don't allow automatic or easy account data requests
-    - `impossible`: For sites where it's basically impossible to totally delete your account, even if you contact them
+  - `impossible`: For sites where it's basically impossible to totally request your account data, even if you contact them
-- `notes`: *(optional)* Notes will be shown when someone hovers on that service.
-Notes may include additional information you might need to delete your account (e.g. Skype) or consequences of deleting your account (e.g. iTunes).
+- `notes`: Notes will be shown when someone hovers on that service.
+Notes may include additional information you might need to request your account data or consequences of requesting your account data.
-- `notes_CODE`: *(optional)* Use the language `CODE` as suffix of the `notes` field to provide language-specific instructions, shown on the respective language page.
+- `notes_CODE`: _(optional)_ Use the language `CODE` as suffix of the `notes` field to provide language-specific instructions, shown on the respective language page.
-- `email`: *(optional)* If you have to send an email to a company to cancel your account, add the email address here.
+- `email`: _(optional)_ If you have to send an email to a company to request your account data, add the email address here.
 We'll do the rest.
-- `email_subject`: *(optional)* Set the subject for the email link.
-If unset, the default text is "Account Deletion Request".
+- `email_subject`: _(optional)_ Set the subject for the email link.
+If unset, the default text is "Account Data Request".
-- `email_body`: *(optional)* Set the body for the email link.
-If unset, the default text is "Please delete my account, my username is XXXXXX".
+- `email_body`: _(optional)_ Set the body for the email link.
+If unset, the default text is "Please send me my account data.
+My username is XXXXXX".
-- `domains`: This is used by the [Chrome extension](https://github.com/jdm-contrib/justdelete.me-chrome-extension)

 ## Contribution checklist

 1. Have you updated to the latest version of the project? `git pull`
 2. If you have modified an existing service's difficulty, please explain why/give sources.
-3. URLs must be direct links to either deletion, or if this is not available, a relevant help article.
+3. URLs must be direct links to either account data request, or if this is not available, a relevant help article.
 4. Any steps for the process should be detailed in the notes (if necessary).
 5. Be sure to indent 4 spaces per level.
 6. Be sure to place your entry ALPHABETICALLY in the current list.